fangyunh/100-taps_FIR_Filters_Implementation/README.md

 ## Report
 100-taps FIR Filter Design and Implementation.pdf: The project report that illustrates everything of the project.

 ## MATLAB
-FIR_matlab.m: A MATLAB script used to calculated quantized coefficients and plot the frequencies.
+FIR_matlab.m: A MATLAB script used to calculate quantized coefficients and plot the frequencies. fir_coefficients.hex: Quantized coefficients calculated from MATLAB script.
+Used for the implementation in Verilog.

 ## Verilog
 fir_top.sv: The top module that contains all the testbench modules and organize other 4 implementations of FIR filters